muratk3n/thirdwave/en/README.md

 Trade if you must, buy if you need, but nothing beats highly localized networks which have dense interlocking know-how.
 This is why advanced countries are advanced.
-Pfizer develops drug with cooperation, but they are at the center of that cooperation and they are based in Germany.
+Pfizer/BioNTech develops drug with cooperation, but they are at the center of that cooperation and their chief scis are based in Germany.
 The cooperation part is secondary, and moot.

 ---